Upgrade to LED lights!

-Our services include:
+Our LED lighting services

-Why are LED lights so much better?
+LED vs Halogen – Why are LED lights better?

-lamp is approx. 300 degrees Celsius.
-This can become a fire hazard when the LED Downlight is not installed correctly.
+Have you ever felt the heat that a halogen downlight emits?
+The surface temperature of a hot halogen lamp is approx. 300 degrees Celsius.
+This can become a fire hazard when the halogen down light is not installed correctly.

 Halogen downlights are at risk of causing a fire when:

-- They are mounted too close to a surrounding timber structure.
+The light fitting is mounted too close to a surrounding timber structure.

-- The light has been mounted into a confined space with no ventilation.
+The light has been mounted into a confined space with no ventilation.

-- There are leaves or any other combustible items in close proximity to the downlight.
+There are leaves or any other combustible items in close proximity to the downlight.

-- Electrical cables are too close to the downlight
+Electrical cables are too close to the downlight

 The surface temperature of an LED light is approx. 50 degrees Celsius making them a much safer alternative.

-LED lights use up to 82% less electricity
+LED downlights use less electricity

 The amount of light that is emitted from a light fitting is measured in lumens.
-A 50w halogen produces approx. 550 – 650 lumens.
+A 50w halogen globe produces approx. 550 – 650 lumens.
 For this comparison we are going to use a 9w Led downlight which produces 700 lumens.
 It’s also important to remember the transformer that is attached to the halogen downlight can also use up to 10 watts but this hasn’t been included in the following calculation.

-Okay so assuming that a 9w LED downlight will provide the same amount of light as a 50w halogen then we can make the following calculation.
+Okay so assuming that a 9w LED downlight will provide the same amount of light as a 50w halogen globe then we can make the following calculation.

 (1 – (9 / 50)) * 100 = 82% reduction in electricity